 Story Time is designed to help youngster’s develop an appreciation and enjoyment of literature.
 Reading activities enhance children’s vocabulary and comprehension skills, and also expand their knowledge base.

 Social-emotional development motivates a child to learn critical skills such as the ability to communicate, connect with others, resolve conflict, self-regulate, display kindness and empathy and cope with challenges.
-These skills are crucial for school readiness.
+These skills are crucial for school readiness and include seven essential skills that are practiced in our PreK class:

 Since 1958, St. Elizabeth of Hungary Catholic School has been one of the best private schools in Dallas, because we believe in serving as stewards to each of our young students.